Green Zone (film): Plot

 Later, Miller writes a scathing report.
 He confronts Poundstone in a meeting and gives him the report, but Poundstone dismisses it, telling Miller that WMDs do not matter.
 Poundstone then rejoins the meeting, only to see Iraqi factional leaders reject Zubaidi, the US's choice as leader of Iraq, as an American puppet and storm out.
-Afterwards, Dayne receives Miller's report by email.
-The recipient list includes reporters for major news agencies around the world.
+Afterward, Dayne receives Miller's report by email, which he sent to a long list of reporters for major news agencies worldwide.